What is Listeria?

 - Wash hands thoroughly.
 Clean whole melons under hot, soapy water as well

-For pregnant women, prevention is even more important.
-Deli meats and unpasteurized milk should be completely avoided during pregnancy.
-If you have a weakened immune system, this is also a good recommendation.
+For pregnant women, prevention is even more critical.
+During pregnancy, you should avoid deli meats and unpasteurized milk entirely.
+If you have a weakened immune system or you are elderly, this is also a good recommendation.

 The Bottom Line

 While listeria can pass unnoticed, it can also cause a severe infection which can even be fatal.
-It is especially common in pregnant women who may have the most serious consequences such as miscarriage, stillbirth and preterm labor.
+It is widespread in pregnant women who may have the most severe consequences as a consequence of contracting the bacteria, such as miscarriage, stillbirth and preterm labor.

 Listeria is commonly present in contaminated meat, vegetables, processed foods and unpasteurized milk.

 In general, take caution when consuming certain foods and wash raw produce thoroughly.
-In doing so, you might just successfully prevent a really bad case of food poisoning.
+In doing so, you might just successfully prevent a terrible case of food poisoning.
+If you experience food poisoning, contact your healthcare provider and consider adding supplements to your diet.
+Garlic, coconut powder and ginger may have positive results in your recovery.